Sanergy/sanergy_flt/setup.md

 The -i flag initializes Odoo core database files.
 You only need to start Odoo like this the first time only.

+The -d flag takes the name of the database you have created in this case the db is named odoo.

   `python3 odoo-bin -d odoo -i base`

 For subsequent starts use